-Once a position closes from the website, the applicants are screened by your Recruiter.
-The screening-enabled system compares the applicants' qualifications against the qualifications of the job posting, and places the applicants who meet the minimum qualifications in Screen status.
-Your HR Recruiter will then Route the applicants who screened through.
+Once a position closes from the website, the applicants are screened by HR.
+The screening-enabled system compares the applicants' qualifications against the qualifications of the job posting, and places the applicants who meet the minimum qualifications in Route status.
 All Routed applications must be reviewed by the department.
-The department will be advised to keep track of the Applicant Disposition Codes which must be recorded on the records of those not chosen at the end of the process.
+Applicants in ScrRej (Screen Reject) status have not met the minimum qualifications and are not eligible for an interview.

 - INTERVIEW REQUIREMENTS: To ensure an open and competitive process, the hiring team is required to conduct a minimum number of interviews.